atinm/musicpractice/README.md

 #### Stem Separation

-- View → Separate & Show Stems
+- View → Combined & Show Stems
 - Automatically separates audio into vocals, drums, bass, guitar, piano, and other
 - Individual volume and mute controls for each stem
 - Uses Demucs AI model for high-quality separation